LibraryOfMediocrity/IkuMod/README.md

 Rmrf maxx - Made samplecharactermod, the code of which I built this mod upon.
 Lbol modding discord - helped me work some things out
-Google images - Where I got my temporary "art" from
 Zun - Made touhou project.
 The world would not be the same if we did not have Reimu.

+# Art Credits

+Google images - Where I got my temporary "art" from
+Dairi - Made the art I used for some of the player stands
+Twilight frontiers/Alphes - Made the art I used for some of the other player stands, and the Iku sprite I used is from HM.
+The exhibit sprites I used are assets from SWR/Soku that I recreated, so credit is due there as well.